 it is required to make the configuration file writable again for the update

-which means that ownCloud is running on a single node, which might be the most common operations mode.
+This defines the mode of operations.
+The default value is 'single-instance' which means that ownCloud is running on a single node, which might be the most common operations mode.
 The only other possible value for now is 'clustered-instance' which means that ownCloud is running on at least 2 nodes.
 The mode of operations has various impact on the behavior of ownCloud.

 These parameters configure the logging options.
 For additional information or advanced configuration, please see the logging section in the documentation.

 By default the ownCloud logs are sent to the

 If syslogging is desired, set this parameter to